Cider Riot: May Day brawl

 On May Day 2019, a brawl between far-right protesters Patriot Prayer and anti-fascist cider house patrons took place outside Cider Riot in the early evening.
 The Oregonian reported that the situation erupted after some 20 right-wing protesters arrived at Cider Riot and confronted antifa members sitting on the patio.
 A police detective described video of the group's leader, Joey Gibson, "taunting" and threatening members of antifa and later “physically pushing” a woman before she was hit with a baton and knocked unconscious by someone else.

 The company filed a US$1 million lawsuit against Patriot Prayer and Gibson.
-Six participants of the brawl were accused of inciting a riot and were indicted by the Multnomah County District Attorney on charges of felony riot in August of 2019.
+Six participants of the brawl were accused of inciting a riot and were indicted by the Multnomah County District Attorney on charges of felony riot in August 2019.
 Five of the men were connected to Patriot Prayer, including Gibson.
 Two of the men, both of whom were members of Patriot Prayer, pleaded guilty in January 2020.
 A third man with ties to Patriot Prayer pleaded guilty in May 2021 to one count each of riot, second-degree assault, and unlawful use of a weapon.
+Gibson was acquitted of felony riot charges in July 2022, and the judge rebuked the district attorney's office for pursuing a trial on the evidence presented.

 In response to a lawsuit-related interview question by New School Beer (a beer and cider news source), Goldman-Armstrong said that if Cider Riot was awarded the asking damages, they planned to use the money to "stay open, invest in a bigger glycol chiller, more sales and marketing folks, etc."

 A 2019 investigation by Oregon regulators alleged that Goldman-Armstrong was aware patrons were using illegal weapons against right-wing agitators and that he refused to remove problem customers from his property.
 Goldman-Armstrong and a licensed security guard working the day of the brawl were "accused of providing misleading statements to state authorities during the investigation".
 The allegations are in a report made by a safety inspector for the Oregon Liquor Control Commission (OLCC).
 The OLCC report recommended charging Cider Riot's owner and staff with three state alcohol license violations: providing false statements, failure to evict, and permitting unlawful and disorderly activity.
 OLCC investigators reported that the complaints were not from cider house patrons but were instead from “concerned citizens throughout the state" who viewed video of the brawl on the news and YouTube."
 Lawyers for Goldman-Armstrong relayed that Gibson and Patriot Prayer had used social media to encourage supporters to report Cider Riot to state regulators.
-The following year, Facebook took down the pages for Patriot Prayer and Gibson as part of their efforts to remove “violent social militias” from its social networks.